-To access and modify graticule properties, expand the map frame in the Contents pane and right-click the name of the graticule, which is often Grid, and click Properties.
+To access and modify graticule properties, expand the map frame in the Contents pane and right-click the name of the graticule (which is named Grid by default), and click Properties.
 In the Format Map Grid pane, the following Options for the graticule can be set:

 - Name - change the name and how it appears in the Contents pane.

-- Visibile - toggle on and off the visibility checkbox to control the display of the graticule on the layout.
+- Visible - toggle the display of the graticule on the layout.

 - Interval - automatically adjust the graticule intervals based on scale.

 - Origin - specify a custom coordinate origin of longitude & latitude for the graticule.

 By checking off Automatically adjust on the Options tab , you can change the Interval of latitude and longitude for Gridlines, Ticks, Intersection Points, Interior Labels, and Corner Labels on the Components tab.

 Gridlines, ticks, labels, corner labels, intersection points, and interior labels can also be added or removed on the Components tab .
 The Appearance of each component can be also be altered by choosing its Offset, and by modifying its Symbol.
 Labels can be additionally formatted and their display altered.

 Visibility for Ticks and Labels can be checked on or off for the cardinal directions of the map.
 Corner Visibility refers to the labels in the corners of the map frame.
 All corner labels can be displayed or a sub-set can be specified by turning their visibility on and off.
 Setting an Interval of 0, 0 for Corner Labels will place the labels on the exact corner of your map frame.